 There are currently three basic ways you can support renewable electricity:

-- You can make recurring or one-time contributions for renewable energy certificates separate from your utility bill (through programs like Green Energy Consumers’s New England Wind Friends);
+- You can make recurring or one-time contributions for renewable energy certificates separate from your utility bill by donating to the New England Wind Fund;

 - You can install your own renewable energy system, like solar panels.
 Though installing solar panels doesn't necessarily lower your personal carbon footprint (learn more about that here), more solar panels make our grid greener!
 For businesses, there may also be opportunities to choose renewable electricity from a competitive electricity supplier and make the cost more manageable.
 NOTE: to have an impact on regional development, ask your supplier to procure Class I RECs over and above what is required by the state RPS.